gatherworkshops/digital-media/_courses/web-taster/css-basics.md

         Follow the same process to design the tagline under your heading.

-        Find the tagline and add a class.
+        Find the tagline paragraph and add a class name.
         {:.checkpoint}